Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Biceps femoris

 The Biceps Femoris is a muscle in the back of your thigh, part of the hamstring group.
 It helps bend your knees and extend your hips.
-It has two parts: the long head and the short head, both starting from the pelvis.
+It has two parts: the long and short heads, starting from the pelvis.

 The long head goes around the back of your leg, crossing both the hip and knee joints, ending at the head of the fibula.
 The short head starts from the femur and joins the fibula head.